 Rashes and hives, often caused by allergies, can also cause patches to appear on the skin.

-If you experience unexplained areas of bruising or if the patches itch or leak fluid, contact your doctor.
-If you develop patches after coming into contact with a known allergen, seek medical attention immediately, particularly if the allergen is something you know you are severely allergic to.
+Make sure to report any unexplained bruising on your skin, or patches that itch or leak fluid to your doctor.
+Seek medical attention immediately if you develop patches after coming into contact with a known allergen (such as dairy, tree nuts, or peanuts).
 A severe allergic reaction often starts as a patch or two, but can quickly develop into a medical emergency.

 Symptoms of a severe allergic reaction include: